exchangegroup/teg-ng-on-enter/README.md

 # AngularJS directives

-Evaluates code when <Enter> is pressed in input.
+Evaluates code when `Enter` is pressed in the input element.

 ## Usage:

+Evaluates the code inside `scope.$apply`

     <input teg-on-enter='codeToRun()'>

-or
+or evaluates the code without `scope.$apply`

     <input teg-on-enter-no-apply='codeToRun()'>